prdepyadv/leaderboard-app-laravel/README.md

 # Leaderboard App - Laravel

-This is a leaderboard application built with the Laravel framework.
-The application allows users to be added, updated, and deleted, and scores can be incremented, decremented, reset, and reported.
+The Leaderboard App is a web application built with Laravel that allows users to manage a leaderboard with real-time score updates.
+Users can be added, deleted, and their scores incremented or decremented with ease.
+The leaderboard dynamically reorders users based on their scores.
+Clicking on a user reveals their details, including name, age, points, and address.
+The app also includes background jobs for generating QR codes of user addresses upon creation, and a scheduled job that selects and logs the user with the highest score every 5 minutes.
+If there is a tie, no winner is declared.
+Additionally, an API is provided to retrieve users grouped by scores, including the average age for each group.
+The app is fully customizable and comes with clear instructions to run locally.

 ## Running the Application